 Take various options into consideration, as not every moving company is a good choice.
 Most importantly, make sure that the company you pick has insurance, and get them to send you a copy of it.

 Get in touch with the building to which you are moving your office and find out about the suitable time for the movers to carry over your things.

-Most buildings will not allow you to take your things to the office during work hours, as this might disturb other companies and their workers that have their offices in the same building.
+Most buildings will not allow you to take your things especially bulky furniture to the office during work hours, as this might disturb other companies and their workers that have their offices in the same building.
 Here’s a guide to hiring furniture movers if you’ve got loads of furniture you need to take with you in your new office space.